 Where the design community meets.

-Sunnyvale, CA Sr. Visual Designer Joined about 5 years ago
+Sunnyvale, CA Sr. Visual Designer Joined over 5 years ago

 Where the design community meets.